Rwanda tells Congo to take responsibility for fighting

 “For us, we’re only in to be a part of a solution.”

 Kigali has repeatedly intervened in Congo’s conflicts since Hutu extremists fled there after the 1994 Rwandan genocide.
-Rwanda has cited the need to hunt down those rebels but has been accused of acting to protect its economic interests in the mineral-rich zone.
+Rwanda has cited the need to hunt down those rebels but has been accused of protecting its economic interests in the mineral-rich zone.

 The resurgence of violence in Congo’s North Kivu province and exchange of accusations come after several years of relative peace and a thaw in ties between the former arch foes.